 The RPSC and ECO crew were very good.
 The one difficulty was the need for the science party to go through RPSC to communicate with the ECO crew.
 With in that frame work things worked well.

-A 10 ft ISO shipping container was provided for storing the VPR and keeping it out of the elements on deck.
+RPSC added a great deal to our understanding of the operating conditions in the Antarctic.
+A 10 ft ISO shipping container was provided by RPSC for storing the VPR and keeping it out of the elements on deck, to great benefit of our operation.
 It was placed next to the winch on the fantail.
-A possible improvement/complication might be a pair of 10 ft containers for storing and shipping the VPR.
+A possible improvement/complication for future deployments might be a pair of 10 ft containers for storing and shipping the VPR.
 This may give a ship more flexibility of placing smaller containers.
+RPSC also had provided the suggestion for raising the winch off the deck.
+This worked well and provided more advantages than just dry feet.
+The winch operator was provided with a better view of the deck.

-System Maintenance and Improvements:
+System Maintenance and Improvements

 Further improvements should be considered other than those mentioned above.
 The oxygen system should be more tightly integrated with the VPR data collection software (Deck.exe) and Visual Plankton.

-The frame should be stripped down and throughly cleaned and holes repaired.
+The frame should be stripped down and thoroughly cleaned and holes repaired.
 All skins should be gone over and repaired if needed and painted.
 The new fins should be fitted to the system and new depth limits should be applied to the flight control software (vpr2.exe).